warthunder1969/dotfiles/README.md

  - Linux Mint
  - Linux Mint [Debian Edition]

 those platforms shoudl give you a nice time.
-I primarily work with apt and flaptak so take that for what you will.
+I primarily work with apt and flaptak packages so take that for what you will.
+Most Debian or Ubuntu based distros shouldn't struggle with what you find here.

 ## Installation
 1. Clone this Repository